numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    ECDF

-   Illustration of empirical (cumulative) distribution function (ECDF) of running times on the sphere function using 51 relative targets uniform on a log scale between :math:`10^2` and :math:`10^{-8}`.
-The running times displayed correspond to the pure random search algorithm.
+   Illustration of empirical (cumulative) distribution function (ECDF) of runtimes on the sphere function using 51 relative targets uniform on a log scale between :math:`10^2` and :math:`10^{-8}`.
+The runtimes displayed correspond to the pure random search algorithm.